 Relief International staff are providing vital services in Sudan, South Sudan and Chad.
-In Sudan, while Khartoum remains inaccessible, our teams continue to provide primary healthcare services at our network of 27 health facilities and 30 nutrition centers in North Darfur and Blue Nile.
+In Sudan, our teams are continuing to provide emergency healthcare in more than 40 clinics.
 These facilities ensure people in these areas have access to much needed primary and secondary healthcare consultations, antenatal care, vaccinations and malnutrition services.
-RI has provided 98,000 healthcare consultations at facilities in Sudan since the crisis began.

 In South Sudan, our teams are providing healthcare and nutritional services in three counties.
 Our mobile medical teams rushed to the border with Sudan as soon as the conflict began, where they have been providing emergency medical services to people crossing the border and those stranded at transit sites ever since.
 Moreover, as more refugees are now being transported to refugee camps in the country, we are expanding our healthcare capacity at these camps to be able to cope with the increased number of people.